|HMRC Reference:Notice 69 (July 2014)||View Change History|

 This notice has been updated to include details of the Ship's Reports and Compliance Team in Salford, to emphasise the need to comply with reporting requirements and to reflect the introduction of Border Force.

-You can access details of any changes to this notice since June 2012 on our internet website at hmrc.gov.uk or by phoning the Customs, International Trade and Excise enquiries line on Tel 0300 200 3700.
+You can access details of any changes to this notice since July 2012 on our internet website at www.hmrc.gov.uk or by phoning the Customs, International Trade and Excise enquiries line on telephone: 0300 200 3700.

 Ships’ Masters and their agents should read this notice.
-The information in this notice applies to commercial vessels arriving at or departing from ports in the United Kingdom and:
+The information in this notice applies to commercial vessels arriving at or departing from ports in the United Kingdom and are either:

 Unless a vessel is part of an authorised regular shipping service (see para 2.2), all vessels arriving in or departing from the UK territorial waters must report inwards, including vessels arriving and working at offshore installations, and obtain outwards clearance.
 Refer to Section 2 for inwards reporting and Section 3 for outwards clearance for details of the documentation that will be required.